 The SQL Server CTE, also called Common Table Expressions used to generate a temporary named set (like a temporary table) that exists for the duration of a query.
-We can define this CTE within the execution scope of a single SELECT, INSERT, DELETE, or UPDATE statement.
+We can define this SQL Server CTE within the execution scope of a single SELECT, INSERT, DELETE, or UPDATE statement.
 The basic rules to use this are:

 - The SQL Server CTE must follow by a single SELECT, INSERT, DELETE, or UPDATE statement that uses all or some of the Common table expression columns.